LIVE ANALYSIS May 28, 2026

 On the persistence layer, FindingsQueryManager.getAnalysis() runs a raw JDOQL query that skips preprocessACLs() entirely.
 Other project-scoped queries in the same file do call it.
 Inconsistent enforcement is the root cause of most access control bugs, and this is a textbook example.

-The idea is simple.
+It took about five minutes.
 In a Java JAX-RS application, every resource class that operates on project-scoped data should verify access.
 So I ran a one-liner across all resource classes:

 for f in src/main/java/org/dependencytrack/resources/v1/*.java; do